robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 * **UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom**
 * **UnauthorizedAccess:EC2/MaliciousIPCaller.Custom**

-You can see by these findings that the compromised instance is communicating with an IP address on your custom threat list and the AWS IAM Role credentials associated with the instance are being used by a malicious actor.
+You can see by these findings that the compromised instance is communicating with an IP address on your custom threat list and that API calls are being made from a host on your custom threat list.

+> The API calls are being made using AWS IAM temporary security credentials.
+How could you determine this fact yourself?
+We are assuming for the sake of the scenario that the temporary security credentials are coming from the IAM Role associated with the compromised instance.
+Is that actually a fact?

 ### Check if Sensitive Data was Involved

 At this point you know how the attacker was able to get into your systems and a general idea of what they did.
-After reviewing the permissions associated with the IAM Role of the compromised instance you realize that it has very permissive policies as it relates to your S3 bucket.
-Verify what sort of senstive data is in your bucket and take a closer at your Macie Alerts.
+If you review the permissions associated with the IAM Role attached to the compromised instance you will notice that it has a very permissive policy as it relates to your S3 data bucket.
+Verify what sort of sensitive data is in your bucket and take a closer at your Macie Alerts.

 1. Go to the [Amazon Macie](https://mt.us-west-2.macie.aws.amazon.com/) console.
 2. Look through the latest alerts.

     > Do you see any critical alerts?

-Next lets verify what sort of sensitve data exists in that bucket.
+Next lets verify what sort of sensitive data exists in that bucket.

 3. Click **Dashboard** on the left navigation.
 You should see the following data classifications:
     ![Macie Classification](../images/03-macie-data.png)